aumartinez/axios-interceptors/README.md

 I struggle a little trying to find out how to use axios interceptors to refresh an expired JWT token, and I did not want to change my current project structure to match other people's implementation, which are good, but would result in a real hassle to change.
 Then I came out with the below.

-I use a global.ts file to store global API URL, you can use whatever fits better on your project.
+I use a global.ts file to store global API URLs, but you can use whatever fits better on your project.

 Something like: